ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-9-3.md

-Chapter 9: Overcoming Challenges and Barriers: Dealing with Cybersecurity Threats and Data Breaches
+Dealing with Cybersecurity Threats and Data Breaches
 ===================================================================================================

 In the digital age, cybersecurity threats and data breaches are a constant risk for organizations of all sizes and industries.
 Effective digital leaders must be able to navigate these challenges and develop strategies for safeguarding their company's assets and reputation.